bmorton/deployster/README.md

 This project is also available as `bmorton/deployster` publically on the [Docker Hub Registry][deployster-docker-hub].

-Currently this project is in use for a few side projects, but is not currently in heavy production use.
-[Yammer][yammer] has been exploring this path for production and this will likely be used in some prototyping there.
+Currently this project is in use for a few side projects, but is not in heavy production use.
+At this point it's experimental and feedback is very welcomed and appreciated.
+[Yammer][yammer] has been exploring a similar path for production and this will likely be used in some prototyping there, as well.

 ### Features